r4iphobic/HotdogVendors/README.md

 # Hotdog-work
 Unit 4: Coursework for BTEC Nationals Computing Course (AAQ)

-When running this program, ensure that the "Hotdogs.txt" is downloaded within the same folder that "final_hotdog_vendors.py" is in.
+<ins>When running this program, ensure that the "Hotdogs.txt" is downloaded within the same folder that "final_hotdog_vendors.py" is in.
-The program WILL NOT run without it.
+The program WILL NOT run without it.</ins>

 ## Efficiency comparisons:
 ### Sorts: